Main Features of Indian Constitution

 One of repeated criticism of the Indian constitution is that it is very little original and mostly borrowed from other constitutions.
 Even Dr. Ambedkar admitted in the Constituent Assembly that many elements were borrowed from foreign constitutions but they were not “slavish imitations” but adoption of time-tested constitutional principles like the “Rule of Law” or “Equality before Law” to serve the interests of the people.

 The first feature of Indian constitution is the most voluminous constitution ever created by men.
 In its original shape the constitution had 395 articles and several schedules.
 Our constitution have been amended from time to time.
-There have been 99 odd amendments (as on Dec’ 2014) since 1950 only add to the bulk of the constitution.
+There 99 odd amendments (as on Dec’ 2014) since 1950 only add to the bulk of the constitution.
 When contrasted with the six effective articles and 27 ratified amendments of the U. S. constitution, one appreciates how bulky our constitution is.

 Again drafting of the constitution has not been very happy.
 The Constituent Assembly was pre-dominated by lawyers.
 The constitution is drafted in legalistic terms making it a ‘lawyer’s paradise’.
 This stands in sharp contrast with the U. S. constitution which is acclaimed as specimen of lucid constitutional drafting.
 However, the fact that our constitution has endured for over sixty years and during periods of acute crisis, shows its inherent strength and resilience.
 When constitutions of neighboring countries like Pakistan, Burma or Bangladesh were crumbling like houses of cards, our constitution stood steady like a rock.